potable-anarchy/No-Survivors/README.md

 ## **Game Overview**

 ### **Inspiration**
-_No Survivors_ draws inspiration from the fast-paced action of *Hotline Miami* and the strategic chaos of *Diner Dash*.
+_No Survivors_ draws inspiration from the fast-paced action of *Hotline Miami* and the strategic chaos of speed-running.
 The game emphasizes resourcefulness, improvisation, and gritty urban environments, setting it apart with its dynamic economy and destructible environments.

 ---